kwaldenphd/tabular-data-python/README.md

 ## Acknowledgements

-Peer review and editing was provided by Spring 2021 graduate teaching assistant [Aidan Draper](https://github.com/adraper2).
+Peer review and editing on the CSV and XLSX portions of this lab was provided by Spring 2021 graduate teaching assistant [Aidan Draper](https://github.com/adraper2).

+Peer review and editing on the JSON and XML portions of this lab was provided by Spring 2021 graduate teaching assistant [Subhadyuti Sahoo](https://github.com/SDSAHOO703).

 Information and exercises in this lab are adapted from Al Sweigart's [*Automate the Boring Stuff With Python*](https://nostarch.com/automatestuff2) (No Starch Press, 2020).
 - Chapter 13, "Working With Excel Spreadsheets" (302-328)